anandrajendran121991/labour-period-tracker/notes.md

-# Notes for Labour Period Tracker Assignment
+# Notes for Labour Shift Tracker Assignment

 ## Why did you choose the language and any other tools that you did for this assignment?